Muneshyne/Python-Projects/README.md

 # Django Bank account mock-up
 In this project a bank access site was created with an option to create account, check balance and transactions.
 As well as being controlled through the backend to add users manually.

+# Nice Mean Game
+A fun little text-based python game where you choose wether to be Nice or Mean to determine the end.